Honorable Stephen J. Abbott

 Stephen Abbott is an administrative law judge for the State of Colorado, where he presides over workers’ compensation disputes.
 Before serving on the bench, he worked as an Assistant City Attorney for the City and County of Denver, litigating matters that included workers’ compensation, subrogation, and appellate practice.
 His background also includes experience as a deputy district attorney in Colorado’s 13th Judicial District and as an associate in private practice focusing on workers’ compensation defense.

-Claims/Legal – Bar Code: How Artificial Intelligence (AI) is used in Law
+Bar Code: How Artificial Intelligence is used in Law

 Tiffany Becker